 (4) A conciliation agreement cannot be enforced under subsection (3) before the expiration of the period of 21 days starting on the day on which the certificate of outcome is issued.

-[Section 182ZH inserted by No. 31 of 2011 s.
+[Section 182ZH inserted: No. 31 of 2011 s.
 6.]

 182ZI.
 Conciliation decisions not reviewable